Neurology Department Photo

 Welcome from the Chair - Robert G. Holloway, M.D., M.P.H.

 Welcome to the Department of Neurology of the University of Rochester School of Medicine & Dentistry!
 Rochester’s neurology department has a long tradition as one of the premier neurology training programs in the United States.
-First by Dr. Robert J. Joynt from 1966 - 1986 and then expanded between 1987 - 2007 by Dr. Robert C. Griggs and 2008 – 2012 by Dr. Steven A. Goldman, the neurology training programs are the heart and soul of this Department.
+First established by Dr. Robert J. Joynt from 1966 - 1986 and then expanded between 1987 - 2007 by Dr. Robert C. Griggs and 2008 – 2012 by Dr. Steven A. Goldman, the neurology training programs are the heart and soul of this Department.
 I know first hand, as I was a resident here from 1990 – 1993.
 It may sound crazy, but those years were one of the most enjoyable years of my life.
 The underlying reasons for this success still exist – and then some - which I share below.

 Opportunities for Everyone

 Whether your goal is to become an independent clinician-scientist curing our nation’s gravest illnesses, a master clinician treating and comforting those who are afflicted, or the teacher and mentor training the next generation of future neurologists, we have the environment to create and personalize your professional development.
-Our diversity is a sign and source of our strength, as our Department consistently ranks at the top nationally in NIH funding and has world-class clinical programs in nearly every subspecialty.
+Our diversity is a sign and source of our strength, as our Department consistently ranks at the top nationally in NIH funding and has world-class academic programs in nearly every subspecialty.

 Mentors in all Fields for all Careers

 The intangibles of collegiality, commitment, mentorship and inclusiveness are part of the Rochester tradition.
-It all started from Dr Robert Joynt’s amazing intellect, kindness and humor.
-His many sayings and “Joyntisms” are well known and one of my favorites is “You can’t always be right, but you can always be kind.”
+It all started from Dr. Robert Joynt’s amazing intellect, kindness and humor.
+His many “Joyntisms” are well known and one of my favorites is “You can’t always be right, but you can always be kind.”
 This simple phrase speaks to the human and humble side of the work that we do, and work that we do together in accomplishing our goals.
 This spirit of collegiality builds and sustains a culture wherein the success and happiness of everyone remains of paramount importance.

 Robert G. Holloway, MD, MPH